SEED-VT/FedDebug/README.md

 >***Note: We have scaled down the the experiments (e.g., reduce the number of epochs, small number of clients, etc) to assist reviewers to quickly validate the fundamentals of `FedDebug` and fit with `Google Colab` resources.
-However, you are welcome to test it with any configuration mentioned in `FedDebug` evolutions.
+However, you are welcome to test it with any valid FL configuration.
 Furthermore, if you see an unexpected result, please increase the number of `epochs` to the value mention in `Section V: Evaluations` and read `Section V.D Threat To Validity section`.***